 There are certain times when your kids need one on one time.
-Most of you know that we do our one on one time every month for our special nights, but there are other times when I will turn to Mickey and say “He needs some time with just one of us.”
+Most of you know that we do our one on one time every month for our special nights, but there are other times when I will turn to Mickey and say, “Ok… he needs some time with just one of us.”

 - First thing in the morning.

-When they are moving too slowly in the morning, sometimes they just need some time with you to energize them.
+When they are moving too slowly in the morning, sometimes they just need some time with you…. to help get them moving.
 It gives them a great chance to connect with you in the morning and give them a great start for the day.